Gohla/pie/tutorial/src/1_api/index.md

 {{#include 1_non_incremental/b_non_incremental_module.rs}}
 ```

+Both modules are public so that users of our library can access context implementations.

-Then, create the `pie/src/context/non_incremental.rs` file, it will be empty for now.
+Create the `pie/src/context/non_incremental.rs` file, it will be empty for now.
 Your project structure should now look like:

 ```